thecomet28/GVM-Docker/Readme.md

 This setup is based on Greenbone Vulnerability Management and OpenVAS.
 We have made improvements to help stability and functionality.

-You want to send GVM/OpenVAS results to Elasticsearch, try our [GVM Logstash project](https://github.com/Secure-Compliance-Solutions-LLC/gvm-logstash).

 ## Documentation
 * [View our detailed instructions on gitbook](https://securecompliance.gitbook.io/projects/openvas-greenbone-deployment-full-guide)

-If you would like something added to the documentation please create a issue [GVM-Docker Gitbook Repo](https://github.com/Secure-Compliance-Solutions-LLC/gitbook/issues)

 ## Architecture